psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The three components of the dipole [Debye] for the requested coupled cluster level of theory and root.
+   Deprecated in favor of :psivar:`CC DIPOLE`.

 .. psivar:: CC2 DIPOLE POLARIZABILITY @ xNM

    The dipole polarizability [au] calculated at the CC2 level for a given (x) wavelength, (x) rounded to nearest integer.

 .. psivar:: CC2 SPECIFIC ROTATION (LEN) @ xNM